Solasel/bad-vimrc/README.md

 I like it and highly recommend it, but feel free to use your own personal favorite.

+(I actually personally prefer torte, but I might as well keep this in here)

 HOW TO USE THIS PACKAGE: